The Chimgan Mountains and Charvak lake: a beautiful day trip

-Tours to Chimgan Mountains & Charvak lake
+Tours to the Chimgan Mountains

-For tours to the Chimgan mountains and charvak lake you can look at Indy guide or Advan tour.
+For tours to the Chimgan mountains and Charvak lake you can look at Advan tour.
 However, let me warn you that these are not prices that make a budget traveller happy.

 Renting a car

-Places to visit in the Chimgan mountains
+Places to visit in the Chimgan Mountains

 The ski lift really hasn’t changed much since Soviet times and with my fear of heights I decided to skip this one.
 However, on top of the mountain you can go horse riding and hiking.

-The town itself is also not the attraction, it is its scenic location and the hiking opportunities that are available from here.
-The biggest snow capped peak, called Bolshoy Chimgan, is towering over the town.
+The town itself is also not very picturesque.
+It is the scenic location in the mountains and the hiking opportunities that are the main attraction here.

 There are no marked trails and depending on your plans you can either just take some small walks around the village or hire a guide to bring you deep into the mountains.
-Worthwhile hikes are for example the hike to Aksay peak, the marble river or the Gulkamsay waterfall.
+The biggest snow capped peak, called Bolshoy Chimgan, is towering over the town.

 This artificial lake was created during the Soviet Union to provide cheap energy to Tashkent.
 Not everybody was happy with the new Charvak Hydro power station.
 Archeologists quickly researched and photographed a number of ancient petroglyphs that are now under water.